Fustra/vote4film/README.md

 - Show the register of present/absent users for upcoming films
 - Fix not highlighting films that are not available to be watched
+- Fix parsing of "Not Rated" age ratings resulting in an error

 ### v1.0.9 - 2019/11/13